AashishSingh121/Inventory-Management-System/README.md

 Function Addrecord(dic):
     Takes dictionary of Inventory as input .
-    Then user input Product Name, Quantity and Price Update the record of inventory with new Item.
+    Then user input Product Name, Quantity and Price.
+    Update the record of inventory with new Item.

 Main Function:
-Header File used:-from IPython.display import clear_output,JSON
+Header File used:-from IPython.display import clear_output,JSON.
 Output Menu:
   Welcome !!!